 Now I still had no idea of where this would go, but I figured I could decide that after going through the program.
 No way did I know that this would pretty much be decided for me!

 About two or three weeks into my first semester, I had brought in a cheesecake that I had been making for years, my Vermont Maple Cheesecake, and my chef instructor, Chef Jon St. Peter, took a few bites and asked me where he could get one.
 I looked at him and said...
 Give me 90 days!.
 90 days later, Decadence was born!

 Now, having gone through what I had the previous few years, I had virtually no money, but in asking around, I found out about The Business Incubator Center and their commercial kitchen, where new businesses could start out without incurring the expenses of getting one's own place.

 I started baking and taking around samples to area restaurants and when I opened in November of 2004, I started with two clients; Rooster's in Clifton and Bennett's B-B-Q in Grand Junction.
-(As of August 2012, we now have 15 clients throughout The Grand Valley of Western Colorado and are now available in Moab, Utah and more are coming on board!)
-We have also been featured in the VIP Tent at the Colorado Mountain Winefest for the past five years.
+(As of August 2013, we now have 15 clients throughout The Grand Valley of Western Colorado and are also available in and around the Richmond, VA region and more are coming on board!)
+We have also been featured in the VIP Tent at the Colorado Mountain Winefest for the past seven years.

 To my son Austin, this one's for you.

 "What a Long, Strange Trip it has been!"